 Supervised clinical and field experiences, 15 hours of field experiences, and lab class required.
-Semesters Offered: Offered spring semester.

 MUC 373 - Marching Band Techniques, 1 credit hour

 A detailed examination of the various elements involved in the marching band curriculum, including basic skills and the instructional techniques of marching and maneuvering, parade and field execution, drill design, auxiliary groups, and competition.